EvDeIv/posts-blog/README.md

 ### `yarn install` or `npm install`

-Run command after cloning repo for instalation all dependencies.
+Run this command after cloning repo for instalation all dependencies.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `yarn start` or `npm run start`